Proverbs 22:7 (KJV)

 3. Invest the surplus

 ** I understand that there are a lot of people that used OPM and it works for them, I understand that there are people who created wealth using ‘good debt’.
-And of course I understand that this concept is popular in FIRE community.
-But for us, debt is an anchor, a golden cuffs if you will.
+And of course, I understand that this concept is popular in FIRE community.
+But for us, debt is an anchor golden cuffs if you will.
 No matter how good and pretty they are, they are still cuffs.